 Several accountability mechanisms are designed to ensure that units comply with this mandate, with units required to "verify in writing" to their Dean each year that they have performed this audit as well as to submit for approval mitigation plans for identified inequities.
-Deans are to be "accountable for the equity of faculty salaries for units that report to him or her" and "should be satisfied that each unit has made salary recommendations consistent with maintaining equity."[21]
-An additional layer of oversight is provided by campus-level administration, with the Provost being "responsible for monitoring equity in faculty salaries," requiring the Provost's office to "review each unit's in-depth assessment of its salary structure" as well as reviewing "each unit's equity review verification" and "any unresolved inequities identified by the unit or the Dean."[22]
-Further accountability should be provided through the Salary Equity Appeal process, which is intended to hold units accountable to their faculty for compliance with these required auditing practices (including both the regular salary structure assessment and development of remedial plans where applicable).
-The persistence of salary inequities on campus suggests that both administrative oversight and grievance processes have room for improvement in their roles as accountability mechanisms.
+Deans are to be "accountable for the equity of faculty salaries for units that report to him or her" and "should be satisfied that each unit has made salary recommendations consistent with maintaining equity."
+An additional layer of oversight is provided by campus-level administration, with the Provost being "responsible for monitoring equity in faculty salaries," requiring the Provost's office to "review each unit's in-depth assessment of its salary structure" as well as reviewing "each unit's equity review verification" and "any unresolved inequities identified by the unit or the Dean."
+[21] Further accountability should be provided through the Salary Equity Appeal process, which is intended to hold units accountable to their faculty for compliance with these required auditing practices (including both the regular salary structure assessment and development of remedial plans where applicable).

 Finally, required campus-level salary equity audits potentially provide an additional layer of oversight and accountability.
 The Office of Academic Affairs is required to "conduct biennially a statistical study to review salary trends" for the purpose of monitoring protected class salary inequity.
-This required campus-level audit "is intended both to monitor the process and to find statistical measures that will assist the units in conducting their own equity evaluations," which implies that both the "statistical measures" used to assess salary inequity among protected class faculty salaries as well as any findings of such inequities are intended to be shared with units.[23]
-At present, these campus-level equity audits appear to be used primarily for purposes of monitoring legal compliance rather than for assisting units in developing better auditing practices or for providing additional accountability of units to their faculty for compliance with campus salary equity policies.
-While campus policy doesn't detail how the Provost's office is to "monitor the process" of unit salary structure audits, potentially effective campus-level oversight could compare findings from both audits for purposes of providing better oversight and accountability as well as for improving unit-level auditing practices.
-Where campus-level audits find significant salary inequities among protected class faculty but primary units fail to identify and resolve these inequities through their required audits, this evidence of inadequately sensitive unit-level salary assessment methodologies or practices warrants additional scrutiny of unit practices, perhaps accompanied by provision of technical assistance.
+This required campus-level audit "is intended both to monitor the process and to find statistical measures that will assist the units in conducting their own equity evaluations," which implies that both the "statistical measures" used to assess salary inequity among protected class faculty salaries as well as any findings of such inequities are intended to be shared with units.[22]
+While campus policy doesn't detail how the Provost's office is to "monitor the process" of unit salary structure audits, potentially effective campus-level oversight could compare findings from both audits.
+Where campus-level audits find significant salary inequities among protected class faculty but primary units fail to identify and resolve these inequities through their required audits, this evidence of inadequately sensitive unit-level assessment methodologies or practices warrants additional scrutiny, perhaps accompanied by provision of technical assistance.